imanuella/Carrd/README.md

 <img src="filkom.jpg" alt="Filkom website" width="500"/>

-This website is an introduction to my faculty and is designed to be used in my Instagram bio.
+This website is an introduction to my faculty and is designed to be used in the bio.

-Visit my Instagram page [here](https://www.instagram.com/informatikaukim/) for more information.
+Check out Filkom's IG page [here](https://www.instagram.com/informatikaukim/) for more information.

 ## Ordinal (https://ordinal-luki.carrd.co/)